 Canada was a minor-league baseball hotbed in the early-to-mid 1900s, peaking with 24 minor league teams in 1913.
-At least 75 Canadian cities and towns have played host to minor and major league franchises, most of them being franchises of or affiliates for American-based leagues.
+At least 75 Canadian cities and towns have played host to minor and major league franchises, most of them being franchises of, or affiliates for, American-based leagues.
 The Toronto Maple Leafs – affiliates of the Philadelphia Phillies – were the most successful minor league franchise, having won 15 International League pennants.
 The Montreal Royals – affiliates of the Brooklyn Dodgers – won the IL pennant 11 times and won the Junior World Series three times.
-Perhaps the most memorable moment in Canadian minor league baseball occurred in 1946, when Brooklyn Dodgers general manager Branch Rickey assigned new-signing Jackie Robinson to the Montreal Royals.
+Perhaps the most memorable moment in Canadian minor league baseball occurred in 1946, when Brooklyn Dodgers general manager Branch Rickey assigned Jackie Robinson to the Montreal Royals.
 Robinson would famously go on to break Major League Baseball’s colour barrier the following year in 1947.
 Canada not only accepted Jackie and his wife Rachel, but embraced them.
-During his season in Montreal he led the Royals to the IL championship and became a beloved figure in the city.
+During his season in Montreal, Jackie led the Royals to the International League championship and became a beloved figure in the city.
 He hit .349 with 113 runs scored and 40 stolen bases.
 In Ken Burns’ documentary film Baseball, the narrator quotes Sam Maltin, a sportswriter for the Pittsburgh Courier:

 “It was probably the only day in history that a black man ran from a white mob with love instead of lynching on its mind.”

 Canada’s first baseball governing body was formed in 1964 and was known as the Canadian Federation of Amateur Baseball.
-Today is is now known as Baseball Canada.
+Today it is now known as Baseball Canada.

 In 1977, the Toronto Blue Jays joined the American League.
 They later became the first Canadian-based team to win the World Series, winning back-to-back titles in 1992 and 1993.